twse/random-stuff/Readable Fonts/Transliteration.md

 Michael Forgey (Unitype Inc.) created a set of non-Unicode and Unicode fonts for the ALA-LC transliteration scheme.
 These are bundled with the text editor UniEdit.

 Galig (1999), by Akira Kamimura, is a TrueType font based on Times New Roman Regular for Mongolian transcription.
 It relocates some ASCII characters.

-Gāndhārī Unicode (2008), by [Andrew Glass](http://www.andrewglass.org/), is a font based on Times Gāndhārī.
-The font includes keyboard drivers for use with Windows and Word.

 The Hobogirin font is identical to the Kenneth Ray Norman encoding but uses a different designer.